 Working while studying is not something new.
 The federal government is known to fund the Federal Work-Study programs that are available in many colleges and universities.
 They can be awarded to students with demonstrated financial needs.
 Many prefer this setup to supplement their educational fund.

 There are also available employer and university-initiated programs that help students pay for their education through part-time work.
 Some companies allow their employees to earn a degree of their choice through a reimbursement program.
 Online degrees are most suitable for this kind of setup as you can easily fit your coursework around your work schedule.

 5 Top Sociology Careers

-You may take a look at 5 of the best Sociology careers out there.
+You may look at five of the best Sociology careers out there.

 Sociologists Salary: $52,640 – $143,020 per year

 Sociologists are often tasked to study human society and social behavior by examining several factors, including people’s formed groups and social institutions and various social, political, religious, and business organizations.
 Their work settings are often collaborative, and they need to work with the team members to solve problems.

 It is part of their job to examine the effect of social influences on organizations, institutions, groups, and individuals.
 The typical day may involve designing research projects, testing theories about social issues, conducting surveys and interviews, collecting data, and analyzing results.

 Sociologists can work in a broad field.
 They can find job positions in government agencies, schools, hospitals, banks, and many more.
 Some enter the field of healthcare, nonprofit organizations, and criminal law and justice.

 Social and Community Service Managers